THE DOVER WAR MEMORIAL PROJECT

 E W Hall, courtesy Dover ExpressHall, E. W.

-Edgar William Hall, 139290, was an Able Seaman (PO Coast Guard).
-He died on 1st November 1914, aboard the HMS Monmouth.
+Elgar William Hall, 139290, was an Able Seaman (PO Coast Guard) He was born on Christmas Day 1870, and died on 1 November 1914, aboard the HMS Monmouth.
 He is commemorated on the Portsmouth Naval Memorial.
+Panel 2

 announcement, courtesy Dover Express

-Leonard Kalvington Hatton, 198556, was born at Westbere in Kent, on 17th July 1881, the second son of the late Robert Hatton, builder of Dover.
-He was a Petty Officer Gunnery Instructor in the Royal Navy, and lost his life on 22nd September 1914, when the HMS Hogue was sunk by torpedo.
-He is commemorated on the Chatham Naval Memorial.
+Leonard Nelvington Hatton, 198556, was born at Westbere in Kent on 17 July 1881, the second son of the late Robert Hatton, builder of Dover.
+He was a Petty Officer Gunnery Instructor in the Royal Navy and lost his life on 22 September 1914 when HMS Hogue was sunk by torpedo.
+He is commemorated on the Chatham Naval Memorial Panel 1

 "Great love hath no man than this, that a man lay down his life for his friends"